Tragic! This woman still not picking up game as it goes along - The Beaverton

 Tiffany finally hit rock bottom when she failed to cast a summoning spell without first ascending Gabriel’s Tower to drink from his Chalice of Tongues and, as a result, had to spend three turns in the Pit of Xandor or Xanadu or possibly Xanax.

-“Slay the Gauntlet really isn’t that complicated”, remarked Brad’s friend, Jessica, a level 43 dice-stacking Fairie Elf with dual cosmic and specialization.
+“Slay the Gauntlet really isn’t that complicated”, remarked Brad’s friend, Jessica, a level 43 dice-stacking Fairie Elf with dual cosmic and magic specialization.

 “The reason we love it so much is because it’s for everyone.
 There are no age limits, no gender roles.
 It’s the most accessible game out there, and furthermore –”.
 We were unable to get the rest of her statement because she spoke in some Fae language that takes 12 years to learn.